 - Ready in under 30 minutes for stress-free dinners

-- Pantry staples transform into something special
+- Pantry staples transform into something special.

 - Silky sauce coats every bite without heavy cream